Forever Charlie

 Forever Charlie is the seventh studio album by American R&B singer-songwriter Charlie Wilson.
 It was released on January 27, 2015, by RCA Records.
 The album was supported by two singles: "Goodnight Kisses" and "Touched by an Angel".
-The album includes collaborations with Snoop Dogg and Shaggy.
-The album was nominated in the category Best R&B album at the 58th Annual Grammy Awards.
+It includes collaborations with Snoop Dogg and Shaggy and was nominated in the category Best R&B Album at the 58th Annual Grammy Awards.

+Critical reception

+AllMusic editor Andy Kellman called the album "as pleasing and upbeat as any solo work that preceded it.
+Wilson might be short on ideas for album titles, but uplifting love songs – many of which were made with wife Mahin Wilson and producer Greg Pagani – continue to flow, and the singer's voice remains an energizing force [...]
+Cynics could take it all as relying upon past glories, but the material is too fresh-sounding, too joyous, to disregard."

 Commercial performance

 The album debuted at number 17 on the Billboard 200, selling 25,000 copies.